xxxMortxxx/hotelProject/README.txt

-Для корректной работы сайт должен быть выложен на сервер.
+<h2>For correct work site should be loaded on server.</h2>

-Для отображения номеров, без подключения к базе данных в файле app.js :
+For displaying rooms without database connection in file app.js :

-1) Закоментируйте строки 183 - 193
+1) comment 183 - 193 lines

-2) Разкоментируйте строки 198 - 212
+2) uncomment 198 - 212 lines